 Under Orders you will also be able to see the purchases attributed to this tag and can see the customer's name, email address and the items they purchased.

 How Do I Apply A Tag to One of My Actions?

 You can apply to any kind of action in Springbot, and the easiest way to see all of your actions is to go to your Action History.

 To apply a Tag to an action, you'll need to select the action title.
 On the next page, you will click Edit in the top right corner.
-You'll then see a pop up where you can apply the tag, and event add notes to the action to remind you what it was for.
+You'll then see a pop-up where you can apply the tag, and even add notes to the action to remind you what it was for.
 You can also rename the title of an action here as well.
 Once you're done, click Save.